-- The Extractive Industries Transparency Initiative (EITI) is a multi-stakeholder initiative comprised of governments, companies, civil society groups, investors and international organisations, which sets a global standard for companies to publish what they pay and for governments to disclose what they receive.
-Entities may wish to - Endorse the EITI Principles and Criteria, in the form of a Policy or similar, and make this available on the company website - Disclose all Material payments made to participating governments in the form of taxes, royalties, signature bonuses and other forms of payments or benefits.
-This should be in the form of applicable reporting templates and country workplans.
-The EITI Business Guide provides advice as to EITI reporting requirements - Disclose payments to governments in non-EITI countries, where contract confidentiality provisions allow such disclosure.
+The Extractive Industries Transparency Initiative (EITI) is a multi-stakeholder initiative which sets a global Standard for companies and governments to disclose information along the extractive industry value chain - from how extraction rights are awarded, to how revenues make their way through government and how they benefit the public.

+- Endorsing the EITI principles and expectations, in the form of a Policy or similar, and make this available on the company website. - Disclosing all Material payments made to participating governments in the form of taxes, royalties, signature bonuses and other forms of payments or benefits. - o This should be in the form of applicable reporting templates and country workplans. - o The EITI Business Guide provides advice on EITI reporting requirements. - Disclosing payments to governments in non-EITI countries, where contract confidentiality provisions allow such disclosure.